rozek/blockly-ai-playground/README.md

 ![clearPendingUIEvents](./Screenshots/clearPendingUIEvents.png)

-> removes all pendind UI events from the internal queue
+> removes all pending UI events from the internal queue.
+If there are no pending events, this statement is simply ignored

 ![wheneverUIEventOccurredWithin](./Screenshots/wheneverUIEventOccurredWithin.png)